defplex/Tio-EDC/README.md

 CRNCY
 -----
 Padded folder to store mobile carrier airtime vouchers and giftcards to trade as currency.
-When resources are low, ATM's non-funtional or other, fill this folder with digital vouchers or QR codes that you can trade with someone.
+When resources are low, ATM's non-functional or other, fill this folder with digital vouchers or QR codes that you can trade with someone.

 FRSTAD